Applying for Positions

 - Grade Point Average: Generally, if your GPA is above a 3.0, include it on your resume.
 If it is below that, it is best to leave it off.
 Though you may not be applying for an academic position, including a high GPA on a ministerial resume shows the amount of dedication and perseverance it took to finish your Westminster degree.

-- Employment History: A ministry resume should embody who you are and what your skills are as a potential spiritual leader in a community.
+- Employment History: A ministry resume should embody who you are and your skills as a potential spiritual leader in a community.
 Your employment history should reflect traits that are desirable for ministers to have.
 However, do not discount a position you have held because it was not ministry.
 Potential employers are looking for an array of traits that are attainable in a wide variety of positions.
 Many skills, such as leadership aptitude, effective communication, and the ability to teach, are transferable from a former position to ordained ministry.

-- Volunteer Experience: If your work experience is slim, or you have volunteer experience that is particularly impressive or relevant to a position, include it in a separate section of your resume.
+- Volunteer Experience: If your work experience is slim, or if you have volunteer experience that is particularly impressive or relevant to a position, include it in a separate section of your resume.
 Your unpaid mentored ministry experience is an example of the type of experience that can be included in this section (paid mentored ministry experience should be included under employment history).

 - Honors or Activities: Honors and activities that are directly related to the position for which you are applying can be included on your resume.
 If you don’t have a substantial employment history, listing honors and activities is a good way to communicate your accomplishments.
 This section can include college or graduate school honors, but not high school honors.

-- Skills: Space permitting, include skills that might make you more attractive to a church such as the ability to communicate verbally, administrative skills, writing skill, and so on.
+- Skills: Space permitting, include skills that might make you more attractive to a church such as the ability to communicate verbally, administrative skills, writing skills, and so on.
 This is a useful section to include if you do not have a lengthy employment history and need to expand your resume.